cloud-ark/kubeplus/README.rst

 Platform-as-Code Endpoints
 ----------------------------

-Towards enabling application developers to discover information about Custom Resources directly from kubectl, KubePlus exposes following endpoints - 'man', 'explain' and 'composition'.
+Towards enabling application developers to discover information about Custom Resources directly from kubectl, KubePlus Platform toolkit exposes following endpoints - 'man', 'explain' and 'composition'.

 These endpoints are implemented using Kubernetes's aggregated API Server.